Camel uses a simple lifecycle interface called Service which has a single start() and stop() method.

 The operations is paired: start/stop and suspend/resume.

 Stop is performing a Graceful shutdown which means all its internal state, cache, etc is cleared.
-And the routes is being stopped in a graceful manner to ensure messages is given time to complete.
+And the routes is being stopped in a graceful manner to ensure messages are given time to complete.
 If you start a

 CamelContext after a stop, then its performing a cold start, recreating all the state, cache etc. again.